 Gathering Crayfish

-The single best way to gather crayfish is to use a trap.
+The single best way of gathering crayfish is to use a trap.
 They are normally pretty cheap and though they come in all shapes and sizes they work in the same way.
-A cone shaped entrance will lead into the central area where they will walk up and fall down to a lower level and get stuck.
+A cone-shaped entrance will lead into the central area where they will walk up and fall down to a lower level and get stuck.

-The best bait to use in a trap is fish, as this is the smell they recognise as being the food of choice, though various other meats also work well, especially bacon.
-Whatever bait you are using make sure to leave your trap in overnight, and preferably when its a little warmer as most species go to sleep if the water’s too cold in a sort of mini hibernation.
+The best bait to use in a trap is fish, as this is the smell they recognize as being the food of choice, though various other meats also work well, especially bacon.
+Whatever bait you are using make sure to leave your trap in overnight, preferably when it’s a little warmer as most species go to sleep if the water’s too cold in a sort of mini hibernation.

 The other way to catch them is by hand, which can be rather difficult and involves getting wet, making it a method to use in warm countries or in extreme situations.

-Start by finding an area wheres there plenty of them, you can test this by turning over rocks and poking a stick around various cracks and places they may be hiding to see if any get flushed out.
-When you’ve found a good spot check the bank first to see if there’s any burrows and if so you can either dig them out or reach in and see if you can grab one.
+Start by finding an area where there are plenty of them, you can test this by turning over rocks and poking a stick around various cracks and places they may be hiding to see if any get flushed out.
+When you’ve found a good spot check the bank first to see if there are any burrows and if so you can either dig them out or reach in and see if you can grab one.

-To grab a crayfish by hand either grab it by the tail with it facing away from you if possible, or if you’re reaching into a burrow keep your fingers straight and go above the crayfish and grab it round the body while your palm is above its head so the claws cant reach back far enough to pinch you.
+To grab a crayfish by hand either grab it by the tail with it facing away from you if possible, or if you’re reaching into a burrow keep your fingers straight and go above the crayfish and grab it around the body while your palm is above its head so the claws can’t reach back far enough to pinch you.

 Cleaning and cooking